-(a) General.
-Appeals of right from administrative agencies, boards, commissions, or the Office of Administrative Hearings (referred to in these rules as "administrative tribunals") directly to the appellate division under N.C.G.S. § 7A-29 shall be in accordance with the procedures provided in these rules for appeals of right from the courts of the trial divisions, except as provided in this Article.

-(b) Time and Method for Taking Appeals.
+- (a) General.
+Appeals of right from administrative agencies, boards, commissions, or the Office of Administrative Hearings (referred to in these rules as "administrative tribunals") directly to the appellate division under N.C.G.S. § 7A-29 shall be in accordance with the procedures provided in these rules for appeals of right from the courts of the trial divisions, except as provided in this Article. - (b) Time and Method for Taking Appeals. - (1) The times and methods for taking appeals from an administrative tribunal shall be as provided in this Rule 18 unless the General

-- (1) The times and methods for taking appeals from an administrative tribunal shall be as provided in this Rule 18 unless the General Statutes provide otherwise, in which case the General Statutes shall control. - (2) Any party to the proceeding may appeal from a final decision of an administrative tribunal to the appropriate court of the appellate division for alleged errors of law by filing and serving a notice of appeal within thirty days after receipt of a copy of the final decision of the administrative tribunal.
+Statutes provide otherwise, in which case the General Statutes shall control.

+- (2) Any party to the proceeding may appeal from a final decision of an administrative tribunal to the appropriate court of the appellate division for alleged errors of law by filing and serving a notice of appeal within thirty days after receipt of a copy of the final decision of the administrative tribunal.
 The final decision of the administrative tribunal is to be sent to the parties by Registered or Certified Mail.
-The notice of appeal shall specify the party or parties taking the appeal; shall designate the final administrative tribunal decision from which appeal is taken and the court to which appeal is taken; and shall be signed by counsel of record for the party or parties taking the appeal, or by any such party not represented by counsel of record.
+The notice of appeal shall specify the party or parties taking the appeal; shall designate the final administrative tribunal decision from which appeal is taken and the court to which appeal is taken; and shall be signed by counsel of record for the party or parties taking the appeal, or by any such party not represented by counsel of record. - (3) If a transcript of fact-finding proceedings is not made as part of the process leading up to the final administrative tribunal decision, then the parties may order transcripts using the procedures applicable to court proceedings in Rule 7. - (c) Composition of Printed Record.
+The printed record in appeals from any administrative tributed shall on the cord in appeals from the cord in the cord in a sate next identify rette admostrative ribuse from whose judgment, order, or opinion appeal is taken; the session at which the judgment, order, or opinion was rendered, or if rendered out of session, the time and place of rendition; and the party appealing;

-- (3) If a transcript of fact-finding proceedings is not made as part of the process leading up to the final administrative tribunal decision, then the parties may order transcripts using the procedures applicable to court proceedings in Rule 7. - (c) Composition of Record on Appeal.
-The record on appeal in appeals from any administrative tribunal shall contain: - (1) an index of the contents of the record on appeal, which shall appear as the first page thereof; - (2) a statement identifying the administrative tribunal from whose judgment, order, or opinion appeal is taken; the session at which the judgment, order, or opinion was rendered, or if rendered out of session, the time and place of rendition; and the party appealing; - (3) a copy of the summons with return, notice of hearing, or other papers showing jurisdiction of the administrative tribunal over persons or property sought to be bound in the proceeding, or a statement showing same; - (4) copies of all other notices, pleadings, petitions, or other papers required by law or rule to be filed with the administrative tribunal to present and define the matter for determination, including a Form 44 for all workers' compensation cases which originate from the Industrial Commission; - (5) a copy of any findings of fact and conclusions of law and a copy of the order, award, decision, or other determination of the administrative tribunal from which appeal was taken; - (6) so much of the litigation before the administrative tribunal or before any division, commissioner, deputy commissioner, or hearing officer of the administrative tribunal, set out in the form provided in Rule 9(c)(1), as is necessary for an understanding of all issues presented on appeal, or a statement specifying that the transcript of proceedings is being filed with the record pursuant to Rule 9(c)(2) and (3);
+(1) an index of the contents of the printed record, which shall appear as the first page thereof;

+- (3) a copy of the summons with return, notice of hearing, or other documents showing jurisdiction of the administrative tribunal over persons or property sought to be bound in the proceeding, or a statement showing same; - (4) copies of all other notices, pleadings, petitions, or other documents required by law or rule to be filed with the administrative tribunal to present and define the matter for determination, including a Form 44 for all workers' compensation cases which originate from the Industrial Commission; - (5) a copy of any findings of fact and conclusions of law and a copy of the order, award, decision, or other determination of the administrative tribunal from which appeal was taken; - (6) so much of the litigation before the administrative tribunal or before any division, commissioner, deputy commissioner, or hearing officer of the administrative tribunal, set out in the form provided in Rule 9(c)(1), as is necessary for an understanding of all issues presented on appeal, or a statement specifying that the transcript of proceedings is being filed pursuant to Rule 9(c)(2) and (3);